My whole life has been lived in fast forward.

 Homemade noodles were the thing that she was stingy with.
 You had to catch her in just the right mood, to get her to make those work intensive treats, which she would boil in chicken broth which turned to gravy, from the flour the noodles were dusted with.
 My grandfather hated noodles in all forms, so it had to be a special occasion, like a birthday, to get those creamy, thick, hand cut,delicious noodles.

-Unlike my paternal grandmother, with her canned fruits and vegetables in neat rows, on shelves on the deck, Grandma's fruitroom, was a dark and mysterious place, in a cobwebbed section of the basement, so creepy that not even the bravest cousin would chose it for hiding during hide and seek
+Unlike my paternal grandmother, with her canned fruits and vegetables in neat rows, on shelves on the deck, Grandma's fruitroom, was a dark and mysterious place, in a cobwebbed section of the basement, so creepy that not even the bravest cousin would chose it for hiding during hide and seek.

 The fruitroom was cold storage for canned goods and dry goods like 50# of carrots, potatoes and onions.
 Home canned pickles of all varieties, green tomato relish, pickled beets, applesauce, prunes, green beans, corn, tomatoes, berries, jam, jelly, and concord grape juice.
 All grown, processed and canned by my grandparents, side by side, typically silently, in the tiny crooked kitchen, then stashed, by my grandfather in the basement, to be retrieved by terrified children for meals, months and sometimes years later.